GajananSB/pdsnd_github/README.md

 22 June 2020

 ### Project Title
-pdsnd_github is the title of this project
+pdsnd_github is the title of this project.
+This is part of my Udacity course.

 ### Description
 This project is about my Python assignment for Data Science course on Udacity.
 It reads belows files interacting